-- Add onions, garlic and ginger; cook, stirring for about 5 minutes.
+- Add onions, garlic and ginger to the oil; cook, stirring for about 5 minutes.

 - Add the curry powder, stir and continue to cook until the curry turns a dark golden colour (about 1 minute).

-- Add the chicken, salt and black pepper.
+- Season the chicken with the salt and black pepper and add the chicken to the pot.
 Stir and continue to cook for about 10 minutes.

-- Add the potatoes, carrots, scotch bonnet pepper, chicken broth, and coconut milk to the pot.
+- Add the potatoes, carrots, scotch bonnet pepper, chicken broth, coconut milk, and thyme to the pot and mix everything together.

-- Cover the pot and cook the curry for about 35 minutes on low-medium heat or until the potatoes and carrots are softened to your liking.
+- Cover the pot and bring the curry to a boil, then turn the heat to low and let the curry cook for 35 minutes or until the potatoes and carrots are softened to your liking.